luthis1124/VERITY9000/README.md

 CURRENT TASK:

 - Build out AI Tools.
 API Functions and DB exist with all the data, they just need to be connected to the LLM.
+(Done)
-- Optimise tool calls
+- Optimise tool calls (Done)
-- Test a smaller (2B) LLM model for tool calls
+- Test a smaller (2B) LLM model for tool calls (Done)
 - Implement basic neutron plotting: "Where is the next neutron star on my way to Sol"
-- Status.json monitoring
+- Status.json monitoring (Done)

 FUTURE PLANS: